Frances Bowes-Lyon, Countess of Strathmore and Kinghorne: Marriage

-Later Life Death
+Later life and death

-The Earl of Strathmore and Kinghorne died on 16 February 1904, in the Liguria region of Italy, where the Strathmores owned a large house Villa Etelinda.
+The Earl of Strathmore and Kinghorne died on 16 February 1904, in the Liguria region of Italy, where the Strathmores owned a large house, Villa Etelinda.
 Lady Strathmore took ownership of the property following her husband's death, and it was later sold to Queen Margherita, the Queen Mother of Italy in 1913.

-The Countess survived her late husband by almost eighteen years.
+The Countess survived her late husband by almost 18 years.
 Her London residence during her widowhood was No. 19 Hans Place, Chelsea.
 She died at her London residence on 5 February 1922, aged 89.
 She was buried at Glamis Castle, Angus, the family seat of the earls of Strathmore and Kinghorne.

 Ancestry

-Her paternal grandparents were George Smith, and wife Frances Mary Mosley, daughter of Sir John Parker Mosley, 1st Baronet, and wife Elizabeth Bayley, granddaughter of Nicholas Mosley and wife Elizabeth Parker, and sister of Oswald Mosley, 2nd Baronet, great-great-grandfather of Oswald Mosley.
+Her paternal grandparents were George Smith MP and wife Frances Mary Mosley, daughter of Sir John Parker Mosley, 1st Baronet, and sister of Sir Oswald Mosley, 2nd Baronet, great-great-grandfather of the British Union of Fascists leader Sir Oswald Mosley.